 What Strategic Options does a company have?

-An organization can opt for any of the following strategic options as per its needs and requirements, and the stage it is in its lifeline-
+An organization can opt for any of the following strategic options as per its needs and requirements and the stage it is in its lifeline-

 A company may opt for a diversification strategy in case of saturation of its already existing markets and product portfolio.
-It can plan to diversify into new markets, new products and even opt for foreign markets for expansion.
+It can plan to diversify into new markets, new products, and even opt for foreign markets for expansion.

 The strategy of restructuring means that a company may choose to restructure some of its unprofitable product lines or processes.
-It may discontinue them, and make entirely new acquisitions to substitute them.
+It may discontinue them and make entirely new acquisitions to substitute them.

 This strategy is useful for those companies that have products in their portfolio that have become unprofitable or are starting to become unviable to continue with.
 Or the products that are towards the end of their lifecycle/existence.
 It is a sort of reorganization of a company that may help it to free some of its underutilized or unviable resources.
 Redeploying them towards growth will improve the overall status of the company.

 This strategy involves the reduction of business assets to the bare minimum and freeing up the resources and capital of the business.
 Such a strategy leads to the stoppage of new investment in the business, whereas cash flow increases in the short run.
-The end road of such a strategy is generally liquidation of the business.
+The end road of such a strategy is generally the liquidation of the business.

-The adoption of such a strategy can be done when the industry prospects look bright and profitable in the long run, even though the business suffers losses in the short run.
+Adopting such a strategy can be done when the industry prospects look bright and profitable in the long run, even though the business suffers losses in the short run.
 It may choose to cut costs, invest in new products and regions, or change its business strategy altogether.

-A company may choose the strategy of divesting its business unit, or a part of it if it continues to be unprofitable for a long time.
+A company may choose the strategy of divesting its business unit or a part of it if it continues to be unprofitable for a long time.
 Also, the company may find limited growth opportunities for the same in the future too.
-The company may either go for “spinoff” in which it sells the portion to outside individuals.
+The company may either go for a “spinoff” in which it sells the portion to outside individuals.
 Else it may opt for a “management buyout” in which the company’s management itself buys that unit.

-Companies may opt for this strategy when they intend to concentrate solely on their core business, or when they are unable to manage the diversified portfolio of the company properly.
+Companies may opt for this strategy when they intend to concentrate solely on their core business or when they are unable to manage the diversified portfolio of the company properly.

-Strategy of liquidation
+Strategy of Liquidation

 This is the last option that a company intends to take.
 The company writes off an investment since it is not able to find a suitable buyer for the same.
 It takes such an extreme step in case of financial or managerial failure of the business unit.
-The collapse becomes inevitable or else the unit may continue to drain the company’s valuable resources.
+The collapse becomes inevitable, or else the unit may continue to drain the company’s valuable resources.

 Strategic Options: Conclusion

 A company should be extremely cautious and thoughtful before choosing a particular strategy.
 It should continue to look for better options even when it has chosen one.
 This process is continuous and never-ending for the management.
-Choosing a strategy option may call for a tough choice or even a trade-off on the part of the management and it should be ready for it.
+Choosing a strategy option may call for a tough choice or even a trade-off on the part of the management, and it should be ready for it.